LERAP Equipment Accreditation

 Dr M C Butler Ellis

-Dr Miller (SSAU), Dr M C Butler Ellis (SSAU) or Dr Glass (EUROFINS) may be contacted to provide general advice relating to assessment of spray drift in support of the LERAP review process.
+We recommend contacting SSAU to provide general advice relating to assessment of spray drift in support of the LERAP review process prior to any submission.

 Any organisation submitting a data package for review and that is not satisfied with the outcome must first discuss the reasons for any dissatisfaction with the accredited laboratory to which the data was submitted.
 If the reasons for the dissatisfaction cannot be resolved then a joint meeting will be held involving those submitting the data package, representatives of the accredited laboratory and HSE.

-Accredited laboratories will maintain records of data packages submitted for review for a period of at least ten years.
-These records will be available for inspection by representatives of HSE and by any third party subject to conditions of:
+Accredited laboratories will maintain records of data packages submitted for review and these records will be available for inspection by representatives of HSE and by any third party subject to conditions of: